 DONNA DELAURENTIS, master faculty, WB

 B.M., performance, Marymount College; M.M., performance, University of Delaware.
 Principal teachers: Seymour Lipkin, Michael Steinberg, Piero Weiss, Jacob Maxim, David Brown.
 Teaching experience: Marymount College, Ursuline Academy.
 Former member: Duo Tanabata with Sumiyo Ohuchi.
 Performed regionally in solo and collaborative performances for over 40 years.
 Related professional experience: OperaDelaware, Music at the Beach Ensemble Festival.

 JEREMY EDLER, MB

-B.A., music, concentration: trumpet, Delaware State University; M.A., music therapy, Immaculata University.
+B.A., music, concentration: trumpet, Delaware State University; M.A., music therapy, Immaculata University; MT-BC.
 Principal teachers: Dr. Patrick Hoffman, trumpet; Dr. Tony Meadows and Dr. Lillian Eyre, music therapy.
 Clinical internship: Delaware Autism Program at the Christina School District.
 Has worked with children and young adults with special needs and adolescents with behavioral health and emotional issues.

 JOAN FASULLO, faculty with distinction, WB